 Edward Henry Amos Ibbott was born in Campania, Tasmania on 17 Aug 1857.
 His birth was registered in Richmond as there is no registrar in the Midlands.
-Edward was the eighth of ten children born to George Pirkiss Ibbott (1817-1894) and Sarah Devine (1823-1896).
-He grew up on his father’s property, “Colebrookdale,” in Lower Jerusalem, north of the Coal River.
-His father farmed and bred horses including racing horses.
+Edward was the eighth of ten children born to George Pirkis Ibbott (1817-1894) and Sarah Devine (1823-1896).
+He grew up on his father’s property, “Colebrookdale,” in Lower Jerusalem, north of the Coal River (Present day Colebrook).
+His father farmed and bred horses including show horses.
 His ancestors originated from England (87.5%) and the remaining 12.5% is currently unknown.
+Edward grew up in a large family with many brothers but only one sister.

 Edward (21) and Mary Ann (17) were married at “Rose Bank” on 11 June 1879 by their long-time friend, Rev R.B.
 Tinning.
 The marriage was of the Congregational Church denomination and Rev Tinning was a minister for the Church in Richmond.
 This is most likely where Mary Ann’s family had gone to church when she was growing up.